 Today, Austria is a prosperous country with a high GDP per capita and high standards of living.

 What Do People Eat in Austria?

 Wiener schnitzel is considered one of Austria’s national dishes, and it is available pretty much everywhere in the country.
-Many other Austrian main dishes tend to have a heavy focus on meat, and beef, pork, chicken, turkey and goose are all popular.
-There are many different kinds of Austrian sausages and bacon is popular too.
+Many other Austrian main dishes tend to have a heavy focus on meat, and beef, pork, chicken, turkey, and goose are all common.
+There are many different kinds of Austrian sausages, and bacon is popular too.

 The common accompaniments to these dishes often involve potatoes or dumplings, or even dumplings made of potatoes.
 Dumplings are so popular that there are even sweet versions.

 Austrian cuisine also features a lot of cakes and pastries, many of which are quite complicated to make.